Resounding Victory for MOL Hungarian Oil and Gas

 We represent major private sector clients in hundreds of international commercial arbitrations before the world’s major arbitral institutions, including CIETAC, ICC, ICDR, LCIA, SCC and SIAC, as well as under UNCITRAL rules.
 Our team members have served on the drafting committee of the rules of the PCA and have literally written the book on ICC, CIETAC and SIAC arbitration.

 Our team includes individuals who have served in senior positions at the International Court of Arbitration of the ICC and the Arbitration and Mediation Centre of the World Intellectual Property Organization (WIPO), and who participate actively in the governance bodies of arbitral institutions.

-Dechert has extensive experience in public international law, including disputes over sovereignty and maritime boundaries, treaty interpretation and state secession.
+Dechert has extensive experience in public international law, including the law of treaties, international responsibility, State succession, State and diplomatic immunities, the law of international organizations, international human rights law, the law of the sea, boundary disputes, international trade law, and international investment law.
 We also have extensive advocacy experience before international courts and tribunals.
 Our lawyers have worked for governments and international organizations across the globe and are known for their deep understanding of the complex interplay of political, cultural, social and economic considerations that are involved in representing sovereigns and their constituencies.
 Moreover, our team members have advanced degrees in public international law, teach public international law at various universities and have served previously as members of government legal departments, the United Nations, intergovernmental organizations and other international tribunals.
-Dechert’s Public International Law group is a subset of its International Arbitration group, which is a recognized global leader.

 Our global team is multi-cultural, multi-lingual, and multi-jurisdictional.
 We have dedicated arbitration lawyers based in Beijing, Brussels, Dubai, London, New York, Paris, Singapore, and Washington, D.C.
 Our lawyers have handled matters before every major arbitration institution in the world and arising on every continent from the West to the Far East.